reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 Let's start by introducing the four main building blocks of any AOP example in Spring.
 ### JoinPoint
-Simply put, a JoinPoint is a point in the execution flow of a method where an aspect (new behavior) can be plugged in.
+Simply put, a JoinPoint is a point in the execution flow of a method where an Aspect (new behavior) can be plugged in.

 ### Advice
 It's the behavior that addresses system-wide concerns (logging, security checks, etc...).
 This behavior is represented by a method to be executed at a JoinPoint.